Brackley: Other clubs and facilities

 Brackley has a tennis club, a leisure centre and swimming pool, a martial arts academy and a badminton club.

 South of the town is St. James lake, a balancing lake of almost 3 acre created in 1977.
 Fishing in the lake is managed by a local angling club.
 The lake is in a 5 acre wildlife park that is open to the public.

-Brackley is also the home of German F1 team Mercedes AMG Petronas having had British team Brawn GP, who were bought out by Mercedes-Benz in 2009.
-Japanese team Honda F1 and British-American team BAR, who were bought out by Honda in 2006 were previously based in Brackley.